visgl/react-google-maps/docs/guides/deckgl-integration.md

 - `onViewStateChange`

 Make sure that the controller is always set to true and an initial view state is defined.
-To ensure that deck.gl works well with the Google Maps Platform map, set the `limitTiltRange` function, which can be imported from the Google Maps React library, to `onViewStateChange`.
+To ensure that deck.gl works well with the Google map, set the `limitTiltRange` function, which can be imported from `@vis.gl/react-gogle-maps` library, to `onViewStateChange`.

 ```tsx